This is a full-body workout that requires absolutely no equipment, just some space to complete the exercises listed in the plan.

 This free workout program takes into account physical and emotional state, well-being, physical activity, desires, needs, opportunities, height, weight, age, and other factors that determine dietary choices and health.

-Set Goals And Reward Yourself
+Set Goals And Reward Yourself.
+Be A Strong Women.

 You decided to visit the gym five times a week, and you succeeded?